History of Bolivia (1964–1982): The Barrientos presidency

 Barrientos's efforts to build support in the countryside succeeded at first with the signing in February 1964 of the Military-Peasant Pact (Pacto Militar-Campesino).
 Under the agreement, the campesino militias agreed to adopt an anti-leftist stance and to subordinate themselves to the army.
-But his attempt to impose taxes on peasants resulted in a violent response and loss of support in rural areas.
+However, his attempt to impose taxes on peasants resulted in a violent response and loss of support in rural areas.

 Determined to keep the labor sector under control, Barrientos took away most of the gains it had achieved during the MNR's rule.
 He placed Comibol under the control of a military director and abolished the veto power of union leaders in management decisions.
-The president also cut the pay of the miners to the equivalent of US$0.80 a day and reduced the mining work force and the enormous Comibol bureaucracy by 10%.
+The president also cut the miners' pay to US$0.80 a day, reducing the mining workforce and the enormous Comibol bureaucracy by 10%.
 Finally, he destroyed the Bolivian Labor Federation (Central Obrera Boliviana, COB) and the mine workers' union, suppressed all strike activity, disarmed the miners' militias, and exiled union leaders.
 Military troops again occupied the mines, and in 1967 they massacred miners and their families at the Catavi-Siglo XX mines.

-Barrientos could not completely silence the labor sector; miners led the growing opposition to his rule.
+Barrientos could not wholly silence the labor sector; miners led the growing opposition to his rule.
 The various groups opposing his rule joined in denouncing Barrientos's selling of natural resources to the United States under favorable terms.
 They resented his invitation to United States private investment in Bolivia because he offered greater privileges to foreign investors.
 The defection of Barrientos's close friend and minister of interior, Colonel Antonio Arguedas, to Cuba after his announcement that he had been an agent for the United States Central Intelligence Agency (CIA) aroused national indignation.
-The military also resented the key role of United States officers in the capture and killing of Ernesto "Che" Guevara in 1967 in Bolivia, where he had tried to start a guerrilla movement.
+The military also resented the crucial role of United States officers in the capture and killing of Ernesto "Che" Guevara in 1967 in Bolivia, where he had tried to start a guerrilla movement.

 The death of Barrientos in a helicopter crash on April 27, 1969, initially left control in the hands of his vice president, Luís Adolfo Siles Salinas (1969).
-Real power, however, remained with the armed forces under its commander in chief, General Ovando, who took power on September 26, 1969, in a coup that was supported by reformist officers.
+Real power, however, remained with the armed forces under its commander in chief, General Ovando, who took power on September 26, 1969, in a coup that reformist officers supported.